AI Chatbot Lawsuits Raise Urgent Child Safety Questions

 Feature development considers teenage use cases

-Safety concerns were raised internally and allegedly dismissed Citizens had no say in whether age verification should be enforced.
-They made it theater.
+than it worked in practice.
 The Congressional Response Parents who lost children are now a regular presence at congressional hearings.

 They're not politely requesting change.
 They're demanding it.
 Recent developments include: Senate Judiciary hearings featuring testimony from bereaved parents